WinfredGe/T2S/README.md

 Our implementation adapts [Time-Series-Library](https://github.com/thuml/Time-Series-Library), [TSGBench](https://github.com/YihaoAng/TSGBench), [TOTEM](https://github.com/SaberaTalukder/TOTEM) and [Meta (Scalable Diffusion Models with Transformers)](https://github.com/facebookresearch/DiT) as the code base and have extensively modified it to our purposes.
 We thank the authors for sharing their implementations and related resources.

-## 🔰 License

-This project is licensed under the Apache-2.0 License.